-Future Urbanity is a parametric experiment focussing on complementing existing building structures with modular components which represent the key Densification.
-How can an already built city evolve to aspects: mobility, living, leisure (sports & recreation).
+Future Urbanity is a parametric experiment focussing on complementing existing building structures with modular components which represent the key aspects: mobility, living, leisure (sports & recreation).
 Social and structural needs of an urban ecosystem are reflected through the different modules clinging to the existing building structures and creating a new symbiosis.